Fibertree-Project/fibertree-docker/root/home/jovyan/README.md

 The container-based directories here are:

-- **fibertree-notebooks** - A clone of the fibertree-notebooks fibertree git repository
+- [Fibertree notebooks](./fibertree-notebooks/notebooks) - A copy of the fibertree-notebooks fibertree git repository

-- **src/fibertree** - A clone of the fibertree git repository
+- [Fibertree source](./src/fibertree) - A copy of the fibertree git repository

+- [Fibertree documentation - core](./doc/fibertree/core/index.html) - Fibertree core library documentation

+- [Fibertree documentation - graphics](./doc/fibertree/graphics/index.html) - Fibertree graphics library documentation

 Other directories here have probably been mounted as volumes in the container.